eliotttak/GoFileEncoder/README.md

 Then, it will ask you to press <kbd>Enter</kbd> to select a file.
 Do it, and a popup will aappear.
 Select your file, then confirm.
 > &#x1F6C8; If you cancel, the popup will appear back twice, then at the 3<sup>rd</sup>, the message `"Trop de tentatives échouées"` (`Too many failed attempts`) will be displayed and the program will be closed.

+> &#x1F6C8; If your configuration don't include graphic interface, you will have to enter manually the absolute path to your file.

 ### 3. Enter the password

 After it, you will be asked for a password.
 Enter it then confirm by pressing <kbd>Enter</kbd>.